 Moon Door

-The Moon Door is a narrow weirwood door that stands between two slender pillars in the High Hall of the Eyrie.
-A crescent moon is carved into the door.
-Across the door are heavy bronze bars that bar the door, which opens inward.
-The door opens into the sky and a six hundred foot drop to the stones of the valley below.
-Most executions at the Eyrie use this door.[1]
+The Moon Door is a narrow door that stands between two slender pillars in the High Hall of the Eyrie.
+It is made of weirwood and has a crescent moon carved into it.[1]
+Three heavy bronze bars hold in place the Moon Door, which opens inward.
+The door opens into thin air, with the waycastle Sky visible six hundred feet below on the side of the Giant's Lance.[2]
+The wind can be heard near the door even when it is closed.[3][4]

 History

 In 37 AC, at the start of the reign of King Aenys I Targaryen, Jonos Arryn rose in rebellion.
 He deposed and imprisoned his own brother, Lord Ronnel Arryn, and declared himself King of Mountain and Vale.
-Jonos executed Ronnel by send him flying out of the Moon Door.[2]
-Jonos shared his brother's fate when Prince Maegor Targaryen arrived at the Eyrie on Balerion and the Eyrie garrison seized and pushed him to the Moon Door.[3]
+Jonos executed Ronnel by send him flying out of the Moon Door.[5]
+When Prince Maegor Targaryen arrived at the Eyrie on his dragon, Balerion, the Eyrie's garrison seized Jonos and pushed him through the Moon Door to share his brother's fate.[6]

 Recent Events